Dark70rd/calco/README.md

 1. Download the APK: Navigate to the [Releases](https://github.com/Dark70rd/calco/releases) page of the Calco repository.
 Download the APK that matches your device's ABI.
 If you're unsure about your device's ABI you can use an app like [Droid Hardware Info](https://play.google.com/store/apps/details?id=com.inkwired.droidinfo) to check it.

-<p>2.
-Allow Installation from Unknown Sources: On your Android device open the Settings app and navigate to the 'Security' or 'Applications' section (the name varies depending on the device).
-Enable the 'Unknown Sources' option to allow installation of apps from sources other than the Google Play Store.</p>
+2. Allow Installation from Unknown Sources: On your Android device open the Settings app and navigate to the 'Security' or 'Applications' section (the name varies depending on the device).
+Enable the 'Unknown Sources' option to allow installation of apps from sources other than the Google Play Store.

-<p>3.
-Install the APK: Navigate to the location where you downloaded the APK and tap on it to start the installation process.
-Once the installation is complete you can open Calco from your device's app drawer.</p>
+3. Install the APK: Navigate to the location where you downloaded the APK and tap on it to start the installation process.
+Once the installation is complete you can open Calco from your device's app drawer.

 4. To update Calco simply download and install the latest APK from the [Releases](https://github.com/Dark70rd/calco/releases) page.
 Your device should automatically replace the old version with the new one.